HanetakaChou/hanetakachou.github.io/src/Image-Synthesis/Rasterization/Lighting/Voxel-Global-Illumintaion.md

 #### 2-1-4\.
 Clipmap Physical Structure

 And here is the logical structure of the clipmap used in the **Global Illumination** sample of the [NVIDIA VXGI](https://developer.nvidia.com/vxgi).
-Logical Structure: clipmap level 0-3: only one mipmap level; clipmap level 4: mipmap 0-5 (6 levels)
+Each of the first four (index from 0 to 3) clipmap levels has only one mipmap level, and the last (index 4) clipmap level has six (index from 0 to 5) mipmap levels.

 N/A | 0-0 | 1-0 | 2-0 | 3-0 | 4-0 | 4-1 | 4-2 | 4-3 | 4-4 | 4-5
 :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: